-Cash flow used in operating activities was \$208,000 during the three months ended October 2, 2011 compared to cash flow used in operating activities of \$2.3 million during the three months ended September 26, 2010.
-The change in cash flow used in operating activities was mostly impacted by an improvement in our overall financial results.
-Net income adjusted for non-cash items such as depreciation, unrealized losses on foreign currency contracts and foreign currency transactions gains and losses increased approximately \$1.4 million in the current year period as compared to the prior year period.
+Cash flow provided by operating activities was \$9.9 million during the nine months ended April 1, 2012 compared to cash flow used in operating activities of \$308,000 during the nine months ended March 27, 2011.
+The change in cash flow provided by operating activities was primarily attributable to an improvement in our overall financial results and reduced working capital requirements in the current year period as compared to the prior year period.
+Net income adjusted for non-cash items such as depreciation, unrealized losses on foreign currency contracts and foreign currency transaction gains and losses increased approximately \$4.5 million in the current year-to-date-period as compared to the prior year-to-date period.
+Cash used for working capital requirements decreased approximately \$5.7 million between periods in the current year-to-date-period as compared to the prior year-to-date period.
+The working capital requirements during the prior year-to-date period were impacted by a significant increase in accounts receivable and inventory resulting from significantly increased sales levels during that period.
 Current period operating cash flow was impacted by an August 2011 payment of approximately \$4.3 million in bonuses, which were earned during fiscal 2011 under our incentive bonus plans.
-Bonus payments totaled approximately \$5 million in the prior year period.
-No pension contributions were made during the current or prior year periods.
+Bonus payments totaled approximately \$5 million in the prior year-to-date period.
+Pension contributions to our qualified plan totaled \$1.5 million during both the current year-to-date period and prior year-to-date period.